-A Red Alert is a 24/7 emergency alarm, designed to quickly get help to your lone workers at the press of a button.
+A Red Alert is a 24/7 emergency panic alarm, designed to quickly and discreetly get help to your lone workers at the press of a button.

 What is a Red Alert?

-A Red Alert is essentially an alarm button that triggers an audio call from the lone worker’s personal safety device, or safety app, to the SoloProtect Alarm Receiving Centre or ARC (also referred to as the SoloProtect Monitoring Centre).
-Here the incident is swiftly passed to a SoloProtect ARC Operator who listens to the event, verifies its nature, and then escalates it appropriately in line with the dynamic nature of the situation, in accordance with Police guidelines.
+A Red Alert is essentially an alarm button that triggers a discreet one-way audio call from the lone worker’s personal safety device, or safety app, to the SoloProtect Alarm Receiving Centre.
+Here the incident is swiftly passed to an operator who listens to the event, verifies its nature, and escalates it appropriately (i.e. contacting the police or a pre-determined escalation contact).

 More than a Panic Alarm: